Michelle Legge

 INCOME TAX

-Like mining, The BMF is clear that staking rewards may also be subject to Income Tax for private investors.
+Like mining, the BMF is clear that staking rewards may also be subject to income tax for private investors.
 This includes both staking as part of a PoS mechanism and staking pools.

 Staking rewards under the threshold limit (Freigrenze) of €256 per calendar year per Section 22 no. 3 sentence 2 German Income Tax Act (EStG).
 This refers to all additional income, however, so your staking rewards plus any other additional income from other avenues.
-If you exceed this limit, you'll need to file a tax return and all your additional income is taxable.
+If you exceed this limit, you'll need to file a tax return, and all your additional income is taxable.

-Selling crypto held for over a year
+Selling, trading, or spending crypto held for over a year

 TAX FREE